queenes/GoodFood/README.md

 Esther Rao.
 Granton Mchana.
 ## Description
 WE have worked to the best of our knowledge to ensure that this application fits the need of the subscriber.
-We made it for the purpose of our consumers who may at time get a lot of problem to decide what to eat and how to cook or prepare it...our application does it all.The users can access the app online or can install it instead to let go every time they need it..
+We made it for the purpose of our consumers who may at times run of ideas on how to cook or prepare meals.The users can access the app online or can install it as a mobile app on their phones

 ## Setup/Installation Requirements
-  For Installation one needs;
-* Android users
-* Laptops users
-* Desktops users
+To access the web app, navigate to
-* Tablet users
+* good-food.netlify.com
-* Or any other information system can access or install the app.

 ## Technologies Used